Master of Public Policy

 What are my housing options?

-Enrolled students live in and around Hartford or commute from further distances around the state.
+Enrolled students live in and around Hartford or commute from further distances.
 There is no on-campus housing available.
 UConn's Off-Campus Housing page provides a variety of resources and information.

 What are my transportation options?